 The full form of NABARD is the National Bank for Agriculture and Rural Development.
-It was established on 12 July 1982 by a parliamentary act enforcing the 1981 Act of the National Bank for Agriculture and Rural Development.
+It was established on 12 July 1982 by a parliamentary act enforcing the 1981 National Bank for Agriculture and Rural Development Act.

 A brief history of NABARD

-- NABARD was founded on 12 July 1982 on the suggestion of the Shivaraman Committee.
+- NABARD was founded on 12 July 1982 at the suggestion of the Shivaraman Committee.

 - It was found & implement the National Bank for Agriculture and Rural Development Act 1981.

 A collection of certain impressive NABARD functions is provided below: